garry-clawson/robot_programming/Presentation.md

 ## Robot Programming CMP9767M

 This repository contains the simulation of a vineyard with the challenge to count all the grape bunches across the vines.
-The specialist area for this project was around imaging and colour segmentation, where a pipeline of tools was used through OpenCV to identify the bunches.
+The focus area for this project was around image perception, where a pipeline of tools was used through OpenCV to identify the bunches.

 The navigation for this project uses a homing beacon system to get to a position, and the BUG2 algorithm to avoid any collisions as the robot traverses through the vineyard.
 A demonstration video is presented below showing how the Thorvald robot gets out of tight spaces to achieve a target goal point, from an initial constrained pose, for image taking.